d40cht/WVH/howtobook.md

   will be subject to any increases that are implemented.
 These will only go up incrementally – no big jumps!
 * The hire fee is payable six weeks before the date of the booking
-* Please make all cheques payable to 'Wytham Village Hall'
+* Please make all cheques payable to 'Wytham Village Hall', and for BACS please refer to the committe for bank details.